jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Someone else does, and upon reflection, it's no surprise our businesses and bureaucracies didn't have a plan for this COVID-19 outbreak.
 Because we don't have procedures for any disaster.
 Because like our politics is steerd by people devoted to keeping Industrial Age technology like television and newspapers alive, our economics is controlled by a select group of people looking to protect their high-paying Industrial Age jobs; or better to say positions.

 I was an insurance claims adjuster for eight years.
-The person with the checkbook you talk to after horrible events like car accidents and house fires.
+The person with the checkbook you talk to after horrible events like car crashes and house fires.
 Despite promoting a low-risk lifestyle, the insurance industry still didn't prepare for disasters.
 One example, we adjusters were forced to drive into an office during heat-waves, blizzards, and ice-storms.

 It's quite surreal to speak with people who had a tragic car crash on the exact same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus offices.
 But not when the streets have three feet of snow.